 Cash flow from operations and borrowings under the Credit Facility is expected to provide adequate resources to meet our capital requirements and operational needs both for the next 12 months and for the foreseeable future.

 Dividends

-During both 2023 and 2022 we paid a regular quarterly cash dividend at an annual rate of \$0.32 per share, totaling \$8.3 million in both 2023 and 2022.
+During both 2024 and 2023 we paid a regular quarterly cash dividend at an annual rate of \$0.32 per share, totaling \$8.2 million and \$8.3 million in 2024 and 2023, respectively.

 Off-Balance-Sheet Arrangements